Complete Agent

 Note

-A spatio-temporal semantic map that acts as the robot’s long-term memory, continuously updated with object detections and room-type introspection.
-(See: Semantic Map)
+• A graph-backed spatio-temporal memory that acts as the robot’s long-term memory, continuously updated with object detections and room-type introspection, indexed simultaneously by meaning, location, and time.
+Built on eMEM.
+(See: Spatio-Temporal Memory)

-To add runtime resilience – fallback logic, recovery maneuvers, algorithm switching – see the Events & Actions documentation.
+To run this same graph in multi-process mode with fault tolerance, see Multiprocessing & Fault Tolerance.
+For runtime resilience – fallback logic, recovery maneuvers, algorithm switching – see the Events & Actions documentation.